ridgelines/fireball/README.md

 This will run a new webserver at `localhost:8000`

 ## Handlers
 [Handlers](https://godoc.org/github.com/zpatrick/fireball#Handler) perform the business logic associated with requests.
-All Handlers take a [Context](https://godoc.org/github.com/zpatrick/fireball#Context) object which provides some helper functions fields.
-Handlers must return either a [Response](https://godoc.org/github.com/zpatrick/fireball#Response) or an error.
+Handlers take a [Context](https://godoc.org/github.com/zpatrick/fireball#Context) object and returns either a [Response](https://godoc.org/github.com/zpatrick/fireball#Response) or an error.
-Fireball will return write the appropriate response based on what was returned from the Handler.

 ### HTTP Response
-The [HTTP Response](https://godoc.org/github.com/zpatrick/fireball#HTTPResponse) object implements the [Response](https://godoc.org/github.com/zpatrick/fireball#Response) interface.
+The [HTTP Response](https://godoc.org/github.com/zpatrick/fireball#HTTPResponse) is a simple object that implements the [Response](https://godoc.org/github.com/zpatrick/fireball#Response) interface.
-When the Write call is performed, the specified Body, Status, and Headers will be written to the http.ResponseWriter.
+When the Write call is executed, the specified Body, Status, and Headers will be written to the http.ResponseWriter.

 Examples:
 ```
 func Index(c *fireball.Context) (fireball.Response, error) {
-    return fireball.NewResponse(200, []byte("Hello, World"), fireball.TextHeaders), nil
+    return fireball.NewResponse(200, []byte("Hello, World"), nil), nil
 }
 ```